Babar Azam: Test performances and leadership roles

 In the second T20I against England, he became the joint-fastest batsman to score 1,500 runs in T20Is, reaching the milestone in 39 innings.
 He finished the series with 77 runs in two innings.
-Pakistan drew the series 1-1, after winning the third and final T20I, with the first match being washed out.
+Pakistan drew the series 1–1, after winning the third and final T20I, with the first match being washed out.

 On 8 September 2020, he slipped to number two position in the T20I batsmen ranking after leading it for 22 months.
 He captained the team for the first time in ODIs in Pakistan's home series against Zimbabwe.
 Pakistan won the series 2–1.
 He scored 221 runs including a century score of 125 runs in the 3rd and final ODI and was named as Man of the series.
 In the first T20I of the series against Zimbabwe, he scored 82 runs, becoming the first batsman to score more than 1,000 runs in T20 cricket for the second consecutive year.

-On 10 November 2020, Babar was appointed captain of Pakistan's Test side, ahead of their tour to New Zealand.
+On 10 November 2020, Azam was appointed captain of Pakistan's Test team, ahead of their tour to New Zealand.
 He suffered a thumb injury while practicing and was ruled out of the Test series and later from the T20I series as well.

-On 26 December 2022, Babar breaks the 16-year-old record of scoring the most runs in a calendar year by a Pakistan batter, going past Mohammad Yousuf.
+On 26 December 2022, Azam breaks the 16-year-old record of scoring the most runs in a calendar year by a Pakistan batter, going past Mohammad Yousuf.
 He achieved this feat while batting in the first Test of New Zealand tour of Pakistan at National Stadium, Karachi.
 He also achieved the feat of highest run scorer in Test cricket for the year 2022 in the same match, going past England's Joe Root.

 No. 1 ODI batsman

-In April 2021, while playing against South Africa in the first ODI, Babar scored his 13th ODI century in his 76th innings, making him the quickest to reach this mark, surpassing the record of Hashim Amla who took 83 innings to achieve the record.
+In April 2021, while playing against South Africa in the first ODI, Azam scored his 13th ODI century in his 76th innings, making him the quickest to reach this mark, surpassing the record of Hashim Amla who took 83 innings to achieve the record.
 At the end of the series, he became the No. 1 ODI batsman, with 865 points, surpassing Virat Kohli who had previously been the top-rated ODI batsman for 1258 days.